gungwald/jget/README.md

     java -classpath .
 JGet http://syncterm.bbsdev.net/syncterm.zip

 The dot is important.
 It specifies that JGet.class is to be found in the current directory.

+## Building

+Use the build-with-java-1.x scripts to build classes/JGet.class

+## Issues

+Java 1.1 didn't have support for https so it will not work if your running with Java 1.1.